 The Strategy also sets the scene for the Regional Transport Partnerships.
 In the case of East Renfrewshire the national Strategy influences the Strathclyde Partnership for Transport strategies and plans.
-The Regional Transport Strategy is currently in the process of being prepared, with East Renfrewshire's refreshed Local Transport Strategy due April 2021.
+The publication of a new Regional Transport Strategy was delayed due to COVID and is planned to be completed by the end of 2022.